yetanotherco/aligned_layer/docs/3_guides/5_using_zkrust.md

 cast wallet import --interactive <path_to_keystore.json>
 ```

-Make sure to send at least 0.1 Holesky ETH to the address in the keystore.
+Make sure to send at least 0.1 Hoodi ETH to the address in the keystore.
-You can get Holesky ETH from the [faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky)
+You can get Hoodi ETH from the [faucet](https://hoodi-faucet.pk910.de/)

 ### 3. Generate and submit the proof with zkRust: